 Enter your name and email in the form below and download the free template now!

 Download the free Excel template now to advance your finance knowledge!

 With net income in the numerator, Return on Equity (ROE) looks at the firm’s bottom line to gauge overall profitability for the firm’s owners and investors.
 Stockholders are at the bottom of the pecking order of a firm’s capital structure, and the income returned to them is a useful measure that represents excess profits that remain after paying mandatory obligations and reinvesting in the business.

-If the company manages to increase its profits before interest at 12% of assets employed, the remaining profit after paying the interest is $78,000, which will increase equity by more than 50%, assuming the profit generated gets reinvested back.
+If the company manages to increase its profits before interest to a 12% return on capital employed (ROCE), the remaining profit after paying the interest is $78,000, which will increase equity by more than 50%, assuming the profit generated gets reinvested back.
 As we can see, the effect of debt is to magnify the return on equity.

 The return on equity ratio can also be skewed by share buybacks.
 When management repurchases its shares from the marketplace, this reduces the number of outstanding shares.
 Thus, ROE increases as the denominator shrinks.

 Another weakness is that some ROE ratios may exclude intangible assets from shareholders’ equity.
 Intangible assets are non-monetary items such as goodwill, trademarks, copyrights, and patents.
 This can make calculations misleading and difficult to compare to other firms that have chosen to include intangible assets.

 Finally, the ratio includes some variations on its composition, and there may be some disagreements between analysts.
 For example, the shareholders’ equity can either be the beginning number, ending number, or the average of the two, while Net Income may be substituted for EBITDA and EBIT, and can be adjusted or not for non-recurring items.